-The judging should take into account the level of expertise of the members participating to these competitions.
+The judging should take into account the level of expertise of the members participating in these competitions.
 The guidelines should be applied in the following manner:

-- For Novice and Intermediate: heavy weight on the first 2 or 3 criteria - For Advanced and Expert equal weight on all criteria
+- For Novice and Intermediate: light emphasis on criteria 1 and heavy emphasis on criteria 2 and 3. - For Advanced and Expert equal weight on all criteria